SammieH21/scholar-flux/docs/source/index.rst

 API Reference
 =============

-For detailed API documentation, see the :doc:`api/modules` section.
+For detailed API documentation, see the :doc:`modules` section.

 Indices and tables
 ==================